robcarver17/pysystemtrade/docs/userguide.md

    - "second item"
 ```

 Similarly if you wanted to use project defaults for your new parameters you'll also need to include them in the [defaults.yaml file](/systems/provided/defaults.yaml).
+Make sure you understand [how the defaults work](#defaults_how).

 <a name="save_config">